nanderson815/dolaroo/README.md

 ### The Existing Process

-Cash is collected from customers and stored in the drawer Managers “Close” the drawer at the end of each shift Manually sort and count bills
-Reconcile with sales totals by hand (may require a re-count if discrepancies exist) Manually input cash totals to POS software
-Managers “Rebuild” drawer to starting cash amount for new shift At the end of the dat, the manager will typically drive/walk the cash to a bank branch prior to the deposit cutoff time Cash is held in locked canvas bag along with a deposit slip Typically, locations will have a deposit relationship with whatever bank is closest.
+Cash is collected from customers and stored in the drawer.
+Managers “Close” the drawer at the end of each shift Manually sort and count bills.
+Reconcile with sales totals by hand (may require a re-count if discrepancies exist) Manually input cash totals to POS software.
+Managers “Rebuild” drawer to starting cash amount for new shift At the end of the dat, the manager will typically drive/walk the cash to a bank branch prior to the deposit cutoff time.
+Cash is held in locked canvas bag along with a deposit slip.
+Typically, locations will have a deposit relationship with whatever bank is closest.
 The company’s account department must manually consolidate funds into a company deposit account.

 ![Dollaroo](./images/oldProcess.png)

 ### Our Solution

 A cloud-based web and mobile application that imitates smart safe functionality with minimal upfront cost.
 Instant deposits of provisional credit via Realtime Payment Network.
 Smart bill counter to facilitate register closing.
 Scalable Solution supports multiple locations.
 “Cash Recycle” function to rebuild registers without ordering more bills.
 Store case in existing safe and deposit less frequently through method of choice.
-Cloud Based Analytics portal with a comprehensive deposit information and export functionality
+Cloud Based Analytics portal with a comprehensive deposit information and export functionality.

 ![Dollaroo](./images/newProcess.png)